-If you are only moving your boat between waterbodies in BC then practicing clean, dry, drain is the necessary procedure.
 If you are bringing your boat from outside of BC then you must contact the BC Invasive Mussel Defence Program by emailing the program inbox (COS.Aquatic.Invasive.Species@gov.bc.ca) to arrange for inspection and possible decontamination if necessary.

-Complete decontamination of watercraft for Dreissenid mussels requires hot water (60° C) and high pressure (3,000 PSI) using specialized equipment and provincial inspectors are trained in decontamination.
+Complete decontamination of watercraft for invasive mussels requires hot water (60° C) and high pressure (3,000 PSI) using specialized equipment and provincial inspectors are trained in decontamination.
 High pressure may cause damage to some parts of watercraft therefore pressure washers should only be used by someone trained in its operations.
-The hot temperature (60° C) with appropriate contact time is what kills the Dreissenid mussels and high pressure is used to assist with removing the mussels.
+The hot temperature (60° C) with appropriate contact time is what kills the invasive mussels and high pressure is used to assist with removing the mussels.
 Low pressure can be used for decontamination to minimize risk of damage to the watercraft.